 The most common form of sodium is table salt, but at least a little bit of sodium occurs naturally in many foods.
 Significant sources include dairy products, beets, and celery.
 Processed foods usually contain a lot of sodium in the form of preservatives and flavor enhancers.

-Most diets contain more than enough sodium, so deficiency is rare.
-Getting too much sodium in your diet is associated with higher blood pressure and can increase calcium loss from your bones.
+Sodium deficiency is rare because most diets contain two times the recommended levels.
+Getting too much sodium is associated with higher blood pressure and can increase calcium loss from your bones.

 The Institute of Medicine suggests getting no more than 1,500 milligrams to 2,400 milligrams per day.
-Unfortunately, the typical daily Western diet contains around 5,000 milligrams.
+Unfortunately, the typical daily Western diet contains around 3,000 to 5,000 milligrams.

 Nutrition Fact Sheet: Sodium.
 Northwestern University.
 Accessed July 20, 2009. http://www.feinberg.northwestern.edu/nutrition/factsheets/sodium.html.